angelmizu/lovemail-confessions-ok/README.md

 𝐊𝐚𝐭𝐬𝐮 - HI KATSU!!!! youre amazing,, i still remember the exact day we met. it was in a hangout on november 22 (my birthday!!) and we started talking becuz i recognized one of your cosplays. its like you became friends with me as a birthday gift, and i will forever be grateful for that gift <3 youre a very caring and nice friend, ilysm <3 ִ ࣪𖤐

-𝐘𝐨𝐤𝐮 - hi yoku!!!!! youre very funny and you have great humor,, youre an awesome friend to be around and despite the fact that you don't get online much, i still love u <3 /p also THANKS FOR SENDING ME VFLOWER VIDOES ILY YAYYYYY ♬⋆.˚
+𝐘𝐨𝐤𝐮 - hi yoku!!!!! youre very funny and you have great humor,, youre an awesome friend to be around and despite the fact that you don't get online much, i still love u <3 /p also THANKS FOR SENDING ME VFLOWER VIDEOS ILY YAYYYYY ♬⋆.˚

+𝐒𝐚𝐬 - SASSS!!!!!
+HI!!!!! im so glad we started to talk more recently!! ^_^ youre such a cool friend, and i was so happy to welcome you into my friend group, i knew that was a great decision. youre such a funny person and i appreciate you alot. ilyyy!!!! ˙⋆✮

 if you arent on this list,, just know that this is unfinished and youll get added soon dw :3 ☆